SSW Commencement FAQs

 MSW/Ph.D.
 Students: After registering for your final term, you must complete the following steps.

-Step 2: Apply to graduate with the Office of Graduate Studies - Go to the OGS website (www.pdx.edu/ogs/home) and click on the Forms tab.
+Step 1: Apply to graduate with the Office of Graduate Studies - Go to the OGS website (www.pdx.edu/ogs/home) and click on the Forms tab.
 The name of your application is: Application for Awarding of Master’s or Doctoral Degree.
-Please note that only OGS can run DARS repots fro graduate students.
-You will not be able to run your own DARS report.

 When do I receive my diploma?
 Can I have my diploma mailed to me?